brpandey/hangman/README.md

 * The hangman game handles word not in dictionary cases.
 The current procedure is the Player.Worker crashes and is restarted to resume where it left off.

 * The dictionary logic of the game transforms the original dictionary file multiple times to a format suitable for `ETS`.
-This was written before `Experimental.GenStage` and each format transform is stored in `priv/dictionary/data`.
-Though `GenStage` is slick, this happens to show each file after each transform step which is an interesting transform artifact.
+This was written before `Experimental.GenStage` and each transform file is stored in `priv/dictionary/data`.
+Though `GenStage` is great, this happens to show each file after each transform step which is an interesting transform artifact.

-* If a "mix test" is run, the free version of Quick Check from quvic should be installed
+* If a "mix test" is run, the free version of Quick Check from quvic should be installed to avoid errors

 * The hangman file directory structure is flat in lib/hangman.
-There should be directories under lib/hangman technically following the modules names but for portfolio simplicity purposes keeping all in the top level directory.
+There should technically be directories under lib/hangman following the dotted modules names but for portfolio simplicity purposes all are in the top level directory.

 Wishlist: